What will I be voting on? What will my ballot look like?

 Where do I vote?

-Use Tarrant County’s voter lookup tool to find voting locations.
+Use Tarrant County’s voter lookup tool to find the voting locations closest to your address.

 |6||Follow the steps above to get to your voter information.|

-If you have questions that are not answered by the information above, visit the Tarrant County Elections, Early Voting website.
+If you have questions that are not answered by the information above, visit the Tarrant County Elections, Early Voting web page or the Tarrant County Elections, Election Day Voting in Person web page.
 (See who’s eligible to vote by mail and how to get a ballot below.)

 What to take with you to vote